 women, with a further six self-isolation units for first responders,

 medical professionals and Goedgedacht staff.
 Thus far 47 patients have

 been admitted with the number of patients increasing daily.

-- We have been donating vegetable seeds to local village gardeners via the Care for the Planet team, encouraging gardeners to secure food supply for themselves and to support their neighbours with fresh produce.
+- We have donated 4,317 packets of vegetable seeds to local village gardeners via the Care for the Planet team, encouraging gardeners to secure food supply for themselves and to support their neighbours with fresh produce.

-- Our POP centres have been made available as COVID-19 testing and tracking stations, should the Department of Health start with community testing within the Swartland region.
+- Our 6 POP centres have been made available as COVID-19 testing and tracking stations, should the Department of Health start with community testing within the Swartland region.
 To date this has not been necessary.

 To make all of this happen, the Goedgedacht Trust needs to cover the costs of a variety of items, e.g. food, transportation, gas and electricity costs, sanitising products and many other related expenses.